NazgulM/awsProjects/Group 4 project/project.md

 aws configure
 ```

-Created the jenkins.sh file for installing on ec2 instance
+Created the jenkins.sh file for installing Jenkins on ec2 instance

 ```